-- 5.1 It is mandatory that all School staff (including temporary or casual workers) undertake the corporate E-Learning FOIA module.
-New entrants will be expected to undertake and successfully complete the module within 5 working days of joining the School.
+- 5.1 It is mandatory that all School staff (including temporary or casual workers) undertake the corporate FOIA training.
+New entrants will be expected to receive the induction training (which will include an overview of FOI) within 10 working days of joining the School.
 Established staff will be expected to undertake and complete refresher training as directed. - 5.2 Managers should encourage and make time for their staff to attend any further FOIA training or awareness opportunities that may arise. - 5.3 Failure to complete the courses within the prescribed period could result in disciplinary action proceedings.